dev-bootcamp-2019/final-project-jukkakekalainen/avoiding_common_attacks.md

 ### Circuit Breaker

 A common pattern called a “circuit breaker” prevent app functionality if something goes wrong.
 I decided to limit it to only state changing functions.
-It is implement with function modifier that checks if the contract is paused.
+It is implement with a function modifier that checks if the contract is paused.
 All state changing functions are not usable if the contract is paused.
 Only owner can pause/unpause the contract with the circuitBreaker-function.